Comprehensive surgical care

 Preparing for surgery

-We provide the best possible care before, during and after surgery.
+We work to provide the best possible care before, during and after surgery.
 You play an important role in making sure your admission, surgery and recovery go smoothly.

 - Conduct a nursing assessment and discuss any concerns you have about your care